-On average, listings lease in the $20's per square foot per year.
-The George Bush Intercontinental Airport region is seeing a decrease in rates.
-In the last 3 months, the median rate decreased $2 per sqft per year.
-That's a 8% decrease in rent.
+The typical asking rate per listing is in the $20's per square foot per year.
+The George Bush Intercontinental Airport submarket is going through a an increase in rates.
+In the last 3 months, the median rate went up $5 per sqft per year.
+That's a 25% rise in rent.

-Compared to the rest of the Houston Metro market, the George Bush Intercontinental Airport submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Houston Metro market, the George Bush Intercontinental Airport submarket has greater rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 11 listings have been posted online, which means office spaces most likley are going fast.
-You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 11 listings have been listed, which means spaces most likley are leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 209% of the available leases in the George Bush Intercontinental Airport are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 12,200 sqft, there are still 0 office spaces below 2,000 sqft.
-Most properties in this region are around 3 floors.
-Most buildings in this area were built in 1996 and are Class A.
+Even though the median size is 4,290 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most properties in this region are around 2 stories.
+Most buildings in this region were built in 2000 and are Class A.

-A large portion of this region is residential, but there's plenty of office_space.
-Health care is the dominant industry in this market.
-Commute by public transit is the most popular way to get to work amongst George Bush Intercontinental Airport residents.
-Commuting close to 20 minutes a day is the norm for those who opt to reside in this part of town.
+A large portion of this market is residential, but there's plenty of office_space.
+Health care is the dominant industry in this region.
+Commute by public transit is the most popular way to get to work amongst George Bush Intercontinental Airport occupants.
+Commuting approximately 20 minutes a day is the norm for those who opt to reside in this part of town.